ascv/HyperLogLog/README.md

 ## Overview

-A demonstration of the HyperLogLog algorithm given by <authors>[1].
+A demonstration of the HyperLogLog algorithm given in [1].
 The demo returns the number of distinct words, reading up to 100 characters in a single word.